 These thought leaders are doing it in a way that makes it very difficult to penetrate their category.
 All things that I've talked about above have been done extraordinarily well by Apple and Nespresso.

 And finally, I know it's a little out of left field but someone else I admire as a thought leader is Fashion designer Karl Lagerfeld.
 He's been on the top of his game for many years now, having been the creative genius behind Chanel, Fendi, and now his own brand.
 He's just gone back to Chanel.
 He has amazing philosophies and is unquestionably a thought leader in his industry.
 He is admired by many of the most creative people in the world, and I truly think he is someone who blazes his own trail regardless of what anybody else thinks.

-Have a question for Craig?
-Ask or leave a comment below!
+Have a question for Craig or want to leave a comment?